afni/afni_doc/tutorials/fs/fs_fsprep.rst

-Our initial expectation would be that all of the inputs above would yield the same output---particularly for something like adding/removing a row of zeros at the ede of a large matrix of data---perhaps with simple blurring differences from regridding.
+Our initial expectation would be that all of the inputs above would yield the same output---particularly for something like adding/removing a row of zeros at the edge of a large matrix of data---perhaps with simple blurring differences from regridding.
 However, empirically, we can see that this is not so.
 In the cases 2-6 above, the differences go beyond mere smoothing to nontrivial (and